Tsuyama massacre

-The Tsuyama massacre (津山事件, Tsuyama jiken) was a mass murder-suicide that occurred on the night of 21 May 1938 in the rural village of Kamo close to Tsuyama in Okayama, Empire of Japan.
+The Tsuyama massacre (津山事件, Tsuyama jiken) was a mass murder-suicide that occurred on the night of 21 May 1938 in the rural village of Kamocho Yukishige close to Kamo, Tsuyama in Okayama, Empire of Japan.
 Mutsuo Toi (都井 睦雄, Toi Mutsuo), a 21-year-old man, killed 30 people — including his own grandmother — and seriously injured three others using a Remington shotgun, a katana, two daggers and an axe, before killing himself with the shotgun.
 It is the deadliest shooting by a lone gunman in Japanese history.

-The motive of Toi's massacre was allegedly out of revenge for social rejection he received from the villagers.
-His suicide notes indicate that after May 1937 he was diagnosed with tuberculosis, and the young women in the village with whom he previously had premarital affairs all started rejecting his sexual advances.
+His suicide notes indicate revenge for social rejection and stigmatization due to tuberculosis as the motive for the murders; in May 1937, he was diagnosed with tuberculosis and the young women in the village with whom he previously had premarital affairs all started rejecting his sexual advances.

 Background

-The massacre was carried out in the small village of Kamocho Kurami, now part of the city of Tsuyama.
-The village has since been merged with different towns and cities over the years due to depopulation.
-The village's population at the time of the massacre was 23 households and 111 people.
+The massacre was carried out in the small village of Kamocho Yukishige near Kamo in Okayama, now part of the city of Tsuyama.
+The village's population at the time of the massacre was 111 people in 23 households.